Courses

 RSI Lab outline (2 hours):

-RSI sequence
+RSI overview and sequence

-Introduction to RS pharmacology
+Introduction to RSI pharmacology

 Team approach to RSI